Plan Your Day & Priorities to Get Things Done

 Does it seem like you are busy all the time, but never getting the right things done?
 Let’s talk about how you can manage time to improve your productivity.

 How to plan your day is part of the Organize Your Life series.
 We are going week-by-week and organizing our home, our time, our digital life and more.
 You can read all the posts on the Organize Your Life page.

 If you want to plan your day right and get things done, you need to start with a plan every day.
 Your plan should include several key priorities that will help you maintain your focus all day.
-You can use the Smart Mom Priority Planner to help you plan your day (get a copy below).
+You can use the Daily Focus Planner to help you make your daily to-do list and plan your day (get a copy below).

 5 Secrets to Planning Your Day Successfully

 When you start your daily plan, ask yourself, what is the one thing you must do today to feel successful or that you have been productive?
 Do you have a project you want to finish?
 A room you are redecorating?
 Schoolwork or study time with your child?

 Every night before you go to bed or first thing in the morning write down your “Daily One Focus“.
 When you start your day, keep your focus on this one task.
 No multitasking allowed.
 Focus your time and mental energy on completing this one important task you selected for today.